 5. Coenzyme Q10 helps to counteract the release of histamine.

 6. Magnesium and calcium tend to cause some dilation of the muscle walls in the bronchi.

-The bottom line is this….
-You were designed to be healthy.
+The bottom line is this… You were designed to be healthy.
 In every case, asthma is abnormal and a result of dysfunction in the body.
-As chiropractors, our sole purpose is to correct the dysfunction in the body thereby allowing the body to return the function it was created to have.
+As chiropractors, our sole purpose is to correct the dysfunction in the body thereby allowing the body to return to the function it was created to have.
 Healing comes from above-down and inside-out.
 External therapies often do nothing more than lessen the symptoms but never address the cause of the condition.
 If you know someone who suffers from asthma, I challenge you to have this conversation with them.
 We are grateful for the referrals and often have tremendous success with these cases.
 To schedule a visit, it’s as simple as calling Eastern Oklahoma Chiropractic at 918-940-4630.
 Dr. Ring will sit down with you and discuss your options for treatment.
 Thank you in advance for letting us serve you.